stumfki/React-MovieFinder/README.md

 **Conclusion**

-The React Movie Finder is a simple and user-friendly web application that allows you to search for your favorite movies and add them to your watchlist.
+The React-Movie Finder is a simple and user-friendly web application that allows you to search for your favorite movies and add them to your watchlist.
 With its easy-to-use interface, you can quickly find the movies you want to watch and keep track of the ones you want to see in the future.